Can I Get Life Insurance If I Smoke Marijuana?

 In every life insurance policy, there is a 2-year contestability period where if it’s discovered that you have intentionally misrepresented (known as material misrepresentation) information to the carrier, the insurance company has the right to rescind the policy and refund the premiums you paid up until that point.
 The point being you should never lie on an application for life insurance.
 Always be up front and honest about any usage so you do not put your policy at risk of being terminated (and therefore putting your beneficiary to receive the proceeds at risk of not getting anything).

-If you have any questions about life insurance and marijuana usage or any other insurance questions, please give us a call at 1-800-571-2980 or click on the “contact us” tab at the top of the page.
+If you have any questions about life insurance and marijuana usage or any other insurance questions, please give us a call at 1-888-972-0024 or CLICK HERE to e-mail us.
 We do not charge any fees for our services – there is no extra cost to buying your insurance through an independent agent.
 We look forward to working with you and finding you the best life insurance rates for your coverage!